SteavenGamerYT/Mutter-Optimus/README.md

 # Mutter-Optimus
- Fixs A issue that I had on Gnome for Years!
+ Fixs an issue that I had on Gnome for Years!

 ## Installtion Command
 ```sh